-I am not an attorney and I don’t like to get involved in legal matters, such as the class action Risperdal gynecomastia lawsuit against Johnson & Johnson regarding side effects of the drug Risperdal that can cause gynecomastia.
+I am not an attorney and I don’t like to get involved in legal matters, but you should know about the class action Risperdal gynecomastia lawsuit against Johnson & Johnson.
 Risperdal is an antipsychotic medication that has been used by people of all ages and genders.
-It is one of numerous drugs and medications that may have side effects of enlarged male breasts, or gynecomastia.
+It is one of numerous drugs and medications that may cause side effects of enlarged male breasts a.k.a. gynecomastia.

 The Risperdal gynecomastia lawsuit cites several studies showing the risk of gynecomastia linked to Risperdal.
 If you have taken Risperdal and have developed gynecomastia that you think may be related to the medication, talk to your doctor first.
-If you would like to consider being part of the legal settlement from Johnson & Johnson, regarding the Risperdal gynecomastia lawsuit, talk to your lawyer.
+If you would like to consider being part of the legal settlement from Johnson & Johnson regarding the Risperdal gynecomastia lawsuit, talk to your lawyer.
 If you would like to get rid of your gynecomastia, however, talk to me.
-A gynecomastia surgery is your only answer and I would be honored if you considered my services offered at the Austin Gynecomastia Center in Austin, Texas.
+A gynecomastia surgery is your only answer and I would be honored if you considered the services I offer at the Austin Gynecomastia Center in Austin, Texas.